 these two comments will not be executed.
 These are single line comments, handy for documenting your code with details or instructions.

 Something worth mentioning from the above snippet.
 The galaxy_user table has 5 columns, however, the screenshot above shows values being inserted into only 4 of them.
 The column not specified is the user_id column which, is of data type SERIAL.
-An explanation on why I only inserted into 4 columns, excluding the user_id column, is taken directly from the documentation on SERIAL data types found here.
+An explanation on why I only inserted into 4 columns, excluding the user_id column, is quoted directly from the online documentation on SERIAL data types.

 “To insert the next value of the sequence into the serial column, specify that the serial column should be assigned its default value.
 This can be done either by excluding the column from the list of columns in the INSERT statement or through the use of the DEFAULT key word."